-It is not essential to satisfy the audience, but it is to leave a powerful impression.
+It is not, however ,essential to satisfy the audience, but it is to leave a powerful impression.
 As Artaud put it, “We are not appealing to the audience’s minds or senses, but to their whole existence.”³ It is also not essential to lay out specific meaning or story for the audience.
 The most important part is to evoke feeling, not an intellectual response.
 Kazuo Ohno explains: “The audience can be moved without having to comprehend all that goes into making your performance.
 Isn’t that the very reason we dance – to engage the audience on a visceral level?
 That is why I’m at a terrible loss to hear people talk of understanding my performance.
 Of course, you can use your brains to think, but when it comes to dancing, just forget all that.”4

 Exercise 1: Waking the Ash Man